BFLTeam/Palm_NonLinear/README.md

 5. PIL
 6. OpenCV

+The CPD code in the project is from https://github.com/siavashk/pycpd

 # Steps to train:
 1. Set the data path, the anim_frames path for the dataset in config file.